Olympus Pen: EE series

-The Pen EE-S, launched in 1962, is the same model with a 30mm f/2.8 and a focusing ring, made necessary by the wider aperture.
+The Pen EE-S, launched in 1962, is the same model with a 30 mm and a focusing ring, made necessary by the wider aperture.
 The focusing ring has marking for three zones (close (1.2m), group (3m), and scene) and can be adjusted from 90cm to infinity.

 In 1966 the two cameras were slightly modified and became the Pen EE (EL) and Pen EE-S (EL) with a modification of the take-up spool to make film loading easier.
 EL stands for Easy Loading.
 They can only be recognized by a small EL label on the front, or by examining the take-up spool.